Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

 @yanoIndigenousBacteriaGut2015
 @jamesonLinkingGutMicrobiota2018,
-making this pathway an especially promising candidate intervention target for further research in development.
+making this pathway an especially promising candidate intervention target for future research in development.

 We further found that gene sets for short-chain fatty acids